 \subsection{Results in Benchmark Datasets}

-For the interpretation of the experimental results, we evaluate $\PKbm$ (for measuring the performance of LLM-KBCI with the prompts, including the first SCD results) and the adjacency matrix obtained in SCD with $\PKbm$ for each pattern (for measuring the performance of the SCD augmented with LLM-KBCI), with the structural hamming distance (SHD), false positive rate (FPR), false negative rate (FNR), precision, and F1 score, using the ground truth adjacency matrix $\GTbm$ as a reference.
+For the interpretation of the experimental results, we evaluate $\PKbm$ (for measuring the performance of the LLM-KBCI with the prompts, including the first SCD results) and the adjacency matrix obtained in SCD with $\PKbm$ for each pattern (for measuring the performance of the SCD augmented with the LLM-KBCI), with the structural hamming distance (SHD), false positive rate (FPR), false negative rate (FNR), precision, and the F1 score, using the ground truth adjacency matrix $\GTbm$ as a reference.

 All of these metrics are frequently used to evaluate how the results of the causal structure learning are close to the ground truths, and can be calculated solely from the adjacency matrix and $\GTbm$, as shown in Appendix~\ref{appendixsub: SHD etc}.
-In addition, this paper presents an evaluation of the comparative fit index (CFI)~\citep{Bentler1990}, root mean square error of approximation (RMSEA)~\citep{Steiger1980} and Bayes information criterion (BIC)~\citep{Schwarz1978} of the causal structure obtained in SCD with $\PKbm$, under the assumption of linear-Gaussian data\footnote{ Although this assumption of linear-Gaussian data for the calculation of the CFI, RMSEA, and BIC, does not match the assumption of a non-Gaussian error distribution in LiNGAM, we adopt these indices to evaluate and compare the results with respect to the same statistical method, irrespective of the difference in the SCD algorithms.}; to evaluate the results with respect to the statistical validity of calculated causal models.
+In addition, this paper presents an evaluation of the comparative fit index (CFI)~\citep{Bentler1990}, root mean square error of approximation (RMSEA)~\citep{Steiger1980} and BIC~\citep{Schwarz1978} of the causal structure obtained in SCD with $\PKbm$, under the assumption of linear-Gaussian data\footnote{ Although this assumption of linear-Gaussian data for the calculation of the CFI, RMSEA, and BIC, does not match the assumption of a non-Gaussian error distribution in LiNGAM, we adopt these indices uniformly to evaluate and compare the results with respect to the same statistical method based on the typical analysis using the structural equation model with the linear-Gaussian assumption, irrespective of the difference in the SCD algorithms.}; to evaluate the results with respect to the statistical validity of the calculated causal models.
 To evaluate the effect of $\PKbm$ augmentation by the LLM, the baseline result is that without $\PKbm$ (Baseline A), as a reference for comparison with the SCD results augmented with $\PKbm$.
 In contrast, to evaluate the effect of the SCP, the results with the prompt in Pattern 0 become the baseline (Baseline B), for comparison with the results obtained in other SCP patterns.
 The indices for all patterns on the DWD, Auto MPG, and Sachs datasets are summarized in Table~\ref{tab:main_result}.